 The prophets of Baal shouted louder and slashed themselves with swords and spears until they were bleeding.
 This continued the entire day until it was close to the time for the evening sacrifices.
 The prophets were surely exhausted from all their activity throughout the heat of the day.

-Waiting for God While Praying for Rain
+Waiting on God While Praying for Rain

 At this point, it would seem that all was in readiness, but Elijah surprised the watching throng by asking the people to bring four large jars with water and pour it over the offering and wood.
 He asked them to do this three times so that there was so much water on the wood and the altar that it ran down and filled the trench with water.
 (1 Kings 18)

 This took time and provided the people time to think about the day’s events and also about what Elijah was doing.
 They had time to remember the evening sacrifices they had been involved with as children or stories their ancestors had told them.
-It gave them time to pause and wait for God to display a miracle.
+It gave them time to pause and wait on God to display a miracle.

 Once the trench was filled, Elijah stepped forward and began to pray.
 He told God that he had been faithful and done all that God had asked.
 Then he asked God to answer his prayers so the people would turn back to Him.